 We’ve all seen the word “detox” thrown around, from juice cleanses to water-only fasts that sound more like punishment than health.
-What many people don’t realise is: detoxing isn’t a fad.
+What you may not realise is that detoxing isn’t a fad.
 It’s something your body is already doing, every single day.

 What detoxing really means